rudi-c/rudi-c.github.io/_posts/2015-10-12-dropbox-misc.md

 [Neural Turing Machines](http://arxiv.org/abs/1410.5401)

 [Uniprocessor Garbage Collection Techniques](http://www3.nd.edu/~dthain/courses/cse40243/spring2006/gc-survey.pdf) - I presented this one, though I mostly decided what I wanted to talk about first and chose the paper after-the-fact.
-Garbage collection literature is a treasure trove of interesting algorithms, optimization techniques, all of which is very applicable.
+Garbage collection literature is a treasure trove of interesting algorithms and optimization techniques, all of which is very applicable.
 Lots to talk about.

 [Tutorial Summary: Paxos Explained from Scratch](http://www.ux.uis.no/~meling/papers/2013-paxostutorial-opodis.pdf)